ahdinosaur/blog.mikey.nz/source/_posts/empathetic-vs-skeptical-moderates.md

 try to care for other people, regardless of their background.

 understand that sometimes being empathetic means stepping outside your comfort zone.

+---

+TODO

+what's missing:
+  - when i'm in the discussion, what's the end goal we want, what's a good result?
+    - to help people (especially those with privilege) to be more empathetic of others (especially those without privilege)
+    - to help people get past labels which are different to them and thinking about others as humans similar to them